“Nobody wants to buy something that was made by exploiting someone else.” – Jerry Greenfield, businessman, Fairtrade supporter

 Without fair trade, Jan earned just $2 a day harvesting sugar cane in the Philippines.
 Sponsorship through World Vision helps Jan’s parents provide for him, so their son doesn’t have to work.
 Photo: Mong Jiminez

-7. How does World Vision press the Canadian government on fair trade?
+7. How does World Vision press the Canadian government to adopt fair trade principles?

 "Each year, more than $34 billion of products are imported into Canada that may have been made by child or forced labour.
 Millions of children's futures depend on this legislation." – Michael Messenger, president, World Vision Canada